Fabio Vittorini: Biography

 In 1995 he graduated in Modern Literature at University of Bologna under the supervision of Mario Lavagetto.
 In 1999 he got a Ph.D. in Literary Theory at University of Bergamo.

 Between 1996 and 2001 he gave seminars on Literary Theory and Comparative Literature at University of Bologna.
 Between 2001 and 2002 he was lecturer of Italian Contemporary Literature at University of Modena and Reggio Emilia.
 Between 2002 and 2007 he was associate professor of Comparative Literature and Music and Image at IULM University of Milan.
 Since 2018 he is full professor at the same university, where he also coordinates a Master (Television, cinema and new media) and a Multimedia Laboratory, and is a member of the board of Visual and Media Studies Ph.D.

 He is a member of the Italian National Council of Literary Critic and Comparative Literature.

 He is a member of the steering committees of the following reviews of comparative literature: “Poli-Femo”, "Symbolon” and “Comparatismi”.

 He is a member of the editorial office of the movies webzine duels.it.

 He reviews musical events for the Italian newspaper Il Manifesto.

 He is author and host of cultural tv shows for Italian National Television RAI.

 Research Interests

+Gender Studies

+In the book Normal People.
+Gender and generations in transit between literature and media (2022), together with other colleagues from IULM University, he mapped the complex relationships between gender identity and literary and media genres in the contemporary landscape.

+In the two volumes Queer Bodies.
+Trans* identities in literature and media.
+From the end of the 19th century to the 1970s and Queer Bodies.
+Trans* identities in literature and media.
+From the 1970s to today, both published in 2024, he reconstructed the history of the connected concepts of gender identity and transition in literature and media from the end of the 19th century to the present, with particular attention to the Italian cultural context.

 Opera and Melodrama

-In his book Shakespeare and romantic opera (2000) he outlined how Shakespeare's plays entered the European continental literature and culture, mostly through French dramatic rewritings during the XVIII Century and, after the romantic consecration, through Italian operatic adaptations during the XIX Century.
+In his book Shakespeare and romantic opera (2000) he outlined how Shakespeare's plays entered the European continental literature and culture, mostly through French dramatic rewritings during the 18th century and, after the romantic consecration, through Italian operatic adaptations during the 19th century.